CalShaw1999/Azure-Labs-Portfolio/lab-02-vnet/README.md

 - Set IPv4 address space to **10.20.0.0/16**
 - Reviewed available IP range
-- Segmented network into 2 subnets, IT an Leadership
+- Segmented network into 2 subnets, IT and Leadership
 ---

 ## Step 4 - Deployed Network